HydraSum: Disentangling Stylistic Features in Text Summarization using Multi-Decoder Models: Methodology

-The \modelname~architecture is trained to minimize the cross entropy loss of the reference summaries, conditioned on the input document: $loss = -\sum\nolimits_i\log P(y_i|x, y_{<i})$.
-This is same as the training objective of standard summarization models.
-We consider two different variants within this framework which differ in how the gates $g$ are derived (see Figure \ref{fig:overview}):

-Under the \textbf{unguided training} setting, no additional supervision is provided to the gating mechanism.
-The model implicitly decides the contribution of each decoder to the final output probability, i.e. $g_i^j$ for decoder $j$ at time step $i$, using the gating mechanism $\mathcal{G}$ outlined above.
-This mixture-based formulation allows the \modelname~model to assign contrasting summary styles to different decoders as well as learn from infrequent examples in the dataset.
-Experiments under the unguided setting are outlined in Section \ref{sec:experiments-unguided}.
+\paragraph{Training} Similar to standard summarization models, the \modelname~architecture is trained to minimize the cross entropy loss of the reference summaries, conditioned on the input document: $loss = -\sum\nolimits_i\log P(y_i|x, y_{<i})$.
+The model implicitly decides the contribution of each decoder to the final output probability, i.e. $g_i^j$ for decoder $j$ at time step $i$, using the gating mechanism $\mathcal{G}$ from above.